-My reply was simple, I said: “There is no one-size-fits-all when it comes to struggles with body image.
-It affects so many of us, in all our individuality and variety, and my feeling is: as soon as someone knows my story, my shape and size don’t matter.”
+My reply was fairly simple.
+I responded with a truth: that there is no one-size-fits-all when it comes to struggles with body image.
+It affects so many of us, in all our individuality and variety, and my feeling is that as soon as someone knows my story, my shape and size don’t matter.

 My story validates who I am and I am somebody who’s struggled with negative body image her entire life.
 That is what qualifies me.

 Our conversation got me thinking.

 I will turn 40 this year (whoa?!).
 I used to fear turning 40: I thought that it would mean I was old and boring; that my best years were over; that the days of being attractive and sexy were done; that there would be so many less beginnings and so many more endings.

 My feelings on this subject have since changed.